deephaven-examples/wordle-solving/README.md

 This repository integrates [Deephaven](http://deephaven.io/) with [Twitter](https://twitter.com/) to solve [WORDLE](https://wordle.at/) in one guess, without knowing any possible letters.

- Running `./wordle-solver.sh` will create open deephaven on [http://localhost:10000/ide](http://localhost:10000/ide).
+ Running `./wordle-solver.sh` will create all the needed tables in Deephaven.

+ Open deephaven on [http://localhost:10000/ide](http://localhost:10000/ide) to edit and run the scirpts.

 ## Overview